How the tests work

 You will get your results within a day of your blood sample being received here at our laboratory.
 Your result will let you know whether IgG antibodies have been detected or not.

-This test has proven to be 100% accurate in identifying antibodies to SARS-CoV-2 coronavirus at 14 days after onset of covid-19 symptoms*.
+This test has been shown to be between 96% and 100% sensitive in identifying antibodies to SARS-CoV-2 coronavirus at 14 days after onset of covid-19 symptoms*.
 Or put another way, everyone who had an illness that was confirmed to be caused by covid-19 developed IgG antibodies 14 days later so there were no false negatives.

 It is 99.63% specific.
 Or put another way, Only 0.37% of over 1000 people tested who could not have been exposed to SARS-CoV-2 showed a false positive result.
 Interestingly there were over 70 people who had other similar respiratory illnesses tested in this group and none of them showed any false positives so it seems very unlikely that this test picks up antibodies to any of the other viruses that cause symptoms like covid-19.
 This problem with cross-reactivity was a very major concern about many of the cassette tests that were rushed to market.